totoleon/aws-onboard/index.md

 - Cloud Practioner Mock tests
 - AWS positions and leader ship principals
 - STAR interview questions
-- AWS related jobs and resume key words
+- Cloud related jobs and what they take
+- How to continue self study
 - QnA
-- How to continue self study